 From 2008 to 2016, the system faced a number of water quality challenges.
 Exposure levels were high and the system faced a number of compliance hurdles.
 In particular, during the nine-year time period, the system had average concentration levels of nitrate between 45 and 65 milligrams per liter (mg/L) in eight of the nine years.
 As the MCL for nitrate is 45 mg/L, this information indicates that potential exposure was high (i.e., concentration levels exceeded the MCL), and the duration of high potential exposure was long.
-During this time period, the system also received at least one nitrate MCL violation in eight of the nine years, and at least one acute TCR MCL violation in eight of the nine years.
+During this time period, the system also received at least one nitrate MCL violation in eight of the nine years.
 Thus, the duration of the non-compliance period was also long.
 All data requirements were met.